TheQuenchless/Hidden-Meal/README.md

 # Hidden-Meal
-A game for the 10th 1-Bit game jam
+A failed attempt at a game for the 1-Bit game jam
+Made in ~1 week